Risky Driving Behaviors

 Risky driving behavior

-According to NHTSA, the riskiest driving behaviors include drunk driving, drug-impaired driving, distracted driving, lack of seat belts, speeding and drowsy driving.
-Many drivers still engage in unsafe driving behaviors, needlessly endangering not just themselves and their passengers but others on the road.
-Knowing more about these risky driving behaviors can help you be a more defensive driver.
+Unsafe driving habits contribute significantly to roadway accidents and fatalities.
+According to NHTSA, the riskiest driving behaviors include drunk driving, drug-impaired driving, distracted driving, lack of seat belts, speeding, and drowsy driving.
+Unfortunately, many drivers still engage in unsafe driving behaviors, needlessly endangering not just themselves and their passengers but others on the road.
+Understanding these risky driving behaviors can help you be a more defensive driver.

 Risky Driving Behaviors to Avoid